smogon/pokemon-showdown/README.md

  - Chrome
  - Firefox
+ - Opera
- - Safari
+ - Safari 5+
+ - IE11+
  - Chrome/Firefox/Safari for various mobile devices

+Pokémon Showdown is usable, but expect degraded performance and certain features not to work in:

- - Opera
+ - Safari 4+
- - Firefox for Android
  - IE9+

-IE8 support can technically be added without too much difficulty, but it doesn't run PS fast enough to be usable.

-As for older browsers (Firefox 3.6), I won't go out of my way to support them, but if there's a simple fix, you can suggest it to me and I'll implement it.
+Pokémon Showdown is mostly developed on Chrome, and Chrome or the desktop client is required for certain features like dragging-and-dropping teams from PS to your computer.
+However, bugs reported on any supported browser will usually be fixed pretty quickly.

 Community